Book Marketing

 • Try lookalike audiences, a way to target people similar to your set custom audience.

-About crafting your ad
+3. Craft your ad

 Now, a single Facebook ad has these key components:

-2. Primary text: Where you want to include the most powerful hooks and impressive reviews or awards in just 1-3 sentences.
+2. Primary text: where you want to include the most powerful hooks and impressive reviews or awards in just 1-3 sentences.
 Treat this like a teaser that should convince your audience to click to learn more.

-4. Description: Optional small line of text.
+4. Description: optional small line of text.
 You can include other messages that didn’t make it into the primary or headline texts.

-5. Call-to-action button: Choose from preset buttons like “Shop Now” or opt out of using one altogether.
+5. Call-to-action button: choose from preset buttons like “Shop Now” or opt out of using one altogether.

 • Impressions: the number of times your ad gets displayed.